Topos theory [tt-004U]

 - subobject classifier

-remark 2. topoi, toposes [kostecki2011introduction, 7.1] [tt-004P]
+Remark 2. topoi, toposes [kostecki2011introduction, 7.1] [tt-004P]

-remark 2. topoi, toposes [kostecki2011introduction, 7.1] [tt-004P]
+Remark 2. topoi, toposes [kostecki2011introduction, 7.1] [tt-004P]

 The name "topos" originates from the Greek word "τoπoς", meaning a place, as topos could mean a place of geometry, and at the same time as a place of logic.